This project was for a club in Dallas called 2001.

 The trick was that we only had 8 feet from the ceiling to work with but the cameras had to extend down from 8 feet to 28 feet.
 That part was quite a challenge.
 The camera and pan/tilt motor together weighed 30lbs.

 The cameras we used were over sampling color units that could see vivid color even in the darkened club environment.

 The cameras also had a pan/tilt mechanism installed so we had 6 ways to move the cameras.

 |Built robot #1 (inverted).

 |We mounted a truck winch in the rafters to suspend unit #2 for final testing.

 Jeff was on the ground biting his fingernails.
 This deal had to work cause the club was having their grand opening that weekend.

 |Here's jeff making the final hookups while it was fully extended.

 - We can do unusual projects.

-We can get the project in "on time".
+- We can get the project in "on time".

-We can include motorized movements.
+- We can include motorized movements.

-We use the latest in camera technology.
+- We use the latest in camera technology.

-Now we can use programmable micro controllers for logical controls.
+- Now we can use programmable micro controllers for logical controls.